Aducoff/aducoffee/README.md

 # aducoffee
-This site is meant to bridge the gap importers have on Ethiopian coffee
+This site is meant to bridge the gap importers have about Ethiopian coffee